 Environmental Services would like to hear from you about special events, school activities, and community services in your neighborhood you think might be affected by this project.
 Also, we want to know if you have any concerns related to business operations, disability or mobility issues, or medical or business deliveries.
 Your input will help us design a successful project that minimizes the impact to your neighborhood during construction.

-We will inform residents and businesses about project activities and respond to questions and concerns in a timely manner.
+We will inform residents and businesses about project activities and respond to questions and concerns promptly.
 We encourage you to:

-• If you have a question or concern, please be sure to include your name, property address, and project name (Outfall 57) in your voicemail and email so we can provide you more details about what to expect in front of your property.
+- With questions or comments, contact Matt Gough by email or phone 503-823-5352.
+Please be sure to include your name, property address, and project name (Outfall 57) in your voicemail and email so we can provide you with more details about what to expect in front of your property.

 Project Background